eneliviu/LovePlanningCLI/README.md

 ### Google Sheets
-- The application uses Google Sheets for storin agd retrieveing user information.
+- The application uses Google Sheets for storage and retrieval of user information.
-- The google-auth and google-auth-oauthlib Python modules are used for authorization and authentication
+- The `google-auth` and `google-auth-oauthlib` Python modules are used for authorization and authentication
 - The API calls are run performed using the gspread and gspread_formatting Python modules

 ### Local Development and deployment
 The application developement was done using the The Visual Studio Code ([`VScode`](https://code.visualstudio.com/)) IDE version 1.89.1. with the [Microsoft Python extension](https://marketplace.visualstudio.com/items?itemName=ms-python.python) installed.
 The `VScode` linters [Flake8](https://marketplace.visualstudio.com/items?itemName=ms-python.flake8) and [Pylint](https://marketplace.visualstudio.com/items?itemName=ms-python.pylint) were manually installed and used for checking the Python code style follows the PEP8 conventions.

-The app can be run locally using the
+The app can be run locally (VSCode) using the
 ```
-python python run.py
+python run.py
 ```
 command in the terminal.